sarahciston/codingcare/_drafts/critAI.md

 ### The solution is not just gathering more and more and more.

-The Borges’ story reminds us: If a map grows as large as the world it represents, it will be useless, impossible to reference.
+The Borges' story reminds us: If a map grows as large as the world it represents, it will be useless, impossible to reference.
 Large language models trying to suck up all available text indiscriminately are working toward similarly faulty aims.
 They hope to emulate the world while also writing it fresh, but they [cannot create something new from the same old info.
 They] are looking in the same dark corners, generating more darkness.

 ### Neutral can’t patch the gaps